-What can I do if I’ve witnessed an incident of harassment and bullying?
+What can I do if I’ve witnessed an incident of harassment, bullying or sexual misconduct?

 Bystanders, the largest group involved in violence, who greatly outnumber both perpetrators and survivors have the power to stop abuse and to get help for someone who is being subject to harassment.
 Active bystanders are people who are aware of an abusive situation, and choose to speak up and say or do something without putting their own safety at risk.